Tahini is basically a sesame seed butter, but it is usually referred to as a paste.

 Tahini is used to make the standard sauce to go with falafel, usually called tahini sauce, and is an important ingredient in hummus, baba ghanoush, and halvah.

-Although the prices you find will vary, the two major brands of tahini paste that I found, Joyva and Krinos went for 49 to 50 cents an ounce.
-Sesame seeds, on the other hand, were at least $3.70 and ounce and went as high as $5.20 and once.
-Many 'gourmet' sources tend to disregard cost altogether, assuming that homemade is always less expensive.
+Although the prices you find will vary, tahini goes from around 45 cents to 90 cents an ounce, depending on whether you find it in your grocery store or order it online.
+Sesame seeds, on the other hand, were at least $1.90 per ounce and went as high as $5.20 per ounce.
+Many ‘gourmet’ sources tend to disregard cost altogether, assuming that homemade is always less expensive.

 The next question, of course, is quality.
 It may be more expensive, but would homemade tahini paste be much higher quality?
 NO. The problem is that it would be very difficult for you to grind sesame seeds at home to the smooth paste-like consistency that you will find in store-bought products.
 Even a very good grinder would get you a lumpy and grainy tahini and in order to make it “runny” you’d need to add an oil, such as olive oil, or vegetable, as most online recipes use.